 based on the classic Little Red Riding Hood

 fairytale, but took the concept into into a totally

 new direction which Darren hoped would provide a new

 Darren's last short film, his intention was to make

 Red the best film he possibly could.
 As a result the

-had experienced previously, but it was well received
+than previously experienced, but it was well received

 the success of the first two films, there was never a